Testing in the era of continuous deployment

 How do we do that?

-- Web analytics.
 Unlike usability tests (that are expensive to set up), web analytics tools make it easy to collect product usage quantitative data.
 With tools like Google Analytics, Amplitude, or MixPanel, you can easily monitor user actions (clicks, business actions, page visits, etc…) and collect demographic information.
-Products like Hotjar go even further by providing behavior analytics features, like heatmaps or session recordings.
+Products like Hotjar go even further by providing behavior analytics features, with methodologies like heatmaps or session recordings.